DavidTParks/dev-portfolio-2.0/content/blogs/add-sounds-to-your-nuxt-site.md

 </script>
 ```

-## Toggling the users sound preference
+## Toggling the user's sound preference

 Great! ***But***, what if we want the user to change the users sound preference?
 We'll need to implement another **mutation** that can allow us to edit this variable in our **Vuex store** as well as save the new preference to **localStorage**.